 This week will focus on developing and deepening the formal practice of meditation.
 We will explore the postures of sitting, laying down and standing as well as movement such as walking.
 These four positions lend themselves to practice meditation anywhere and anytime even if it is only for a few minutes while the coffee brews.
 The use of the term formal refers to a dedicated time and space to practice.
-It is integrated as part of your day, just like you might going to the gym.
+It is integrated as part of your day, just like you might go to the gym.
 Informal practice refers to on-the-spot and brief, such as taking a deep breath and feeling your feet on the ground before entering the home or workplace.

 The other day I captured this rabbit and his buddy (beyond the scope of this photo) lounging in my backyard.
 I have seen rabbits eating and hopping around my yard before, with their ears moving with alertness.
 I have never seen them relaxing in this way, their whole body sprawled out like a sunbather at the beach.
 I wondered if they felt safe enough to take a rest.
 They were there for quite awhile.